7 Smoothie Solutions: Improve Your Blender Game with These Tips

 I don’t like runny smoothies, so please understand how weird it feels to me to be giving this advice.
 But trust me when I say it is tried and true, and it really does work.

-In fact, this works best in high-quality blenders like the Vitamix S55 and Breville Boss To Go, which operate at high speeds.
-Unfortunately, I haven’t had as much success using this trick with the classic Magic Bullet using this method, so tread carefully.
+In fact, this works very well in high-quality personal blenders like the Vitamix S55 and Breville Boss To Go, which operate at high speeds.

 4. Reduce Ingredients